Practical Prompting for Teaching and Learning

 Best Practices

 Educators can support students to avoid mishandling sensitive data and personal information.
 Start by evaluating the AI tool to understand the data collection process.
 Examine the tool’s official documentation, which often includes details on data collection methods, types of data collected, and purposes for collection.
+AI tools may incorporate submissions or inputs into their training data, so review the data collection settings for options to turn this off.
 Look for information about compliance with data protection regulations (e.g., FIPPA, Protection and Privacy at VIU).
 Understand where the data is sourced from—whether it’s user-generated, third-party data, or public datasets.
 Also, support students to practice prompt engineering that minimizes the risk by removing or modifying person identifiers from any prompts and share only what is necessary.
 Lastly, encourage students to critique and verify the outputs.
 This might involve cross-referencing the AI’s responses with reliable sources or seeking feedback from colleagues.

 Additionally, help students recognize how the prompting can influence bias.
 To minimize bias, it’s important to be specific and choose your wording intentionally.
 Always review the AI’s output—don’t assume it’s true or error-free.
 Read it carefully, question it, and make sure nothing is out of place.
 After reviewing, critically evaluate the work.
 For example, if you’ve created an image, ask yourself whether the AI provided a diverse representation of races, ages, gender expressions, body sizes, and abilities.
 If the AI-generated content lacks varied representation, add beyond what the AI provided.